dwyl/learn-elixir/code-reuse-hexpm.md

 end

 test "Quotes.random returns a random quote" do
-  # execute Quotes.random and accoumlate until a collision occurs
+  # execute Quotes.random and accumulate until a collision occurs
   random_quotes_list = get_random_quote_until_collision([])
   # this is the birthday paradox at work! ;-)
   # IO.inspect Enum.count(random_quotes_list)